-Our relationships are one of the most important aspects of living a meaningful life.
-Conversing with a close friend can be one of the most meaningful experiences we have.
-And yet we often don’t value these conversations like we should, we don’t pay enough attention to the important people around us.
+Our relationships are one of the most important aspects of living a good life.
+Conversing with a close friend can be one of our most intimate experiences.
+Yet we often don’t value these conversations like we should: we don’t pay enough attention to the important people around us.

-Just like we use minimalism to get rid of excess stuff in favor of essential things, we can use it to rid ourselves of superfluous conversation in favor of essential, meaningful conversation.
+Just like we use minimalism to get rid of excess stuff in favor of essential things, we can use it to rid ourselves of superfluous conversations in favor of essential ones.
+Consider these seven actions:

 1. Make your words count.
-There is no need to count your words, just make sure they count.
-You can make sure your words add value to your conversations.
-It is important to be acutely aware of what you are saying and, more importantly, why you are saying it.
+There is no need to count your words, just make sure they count: be sure your words add value to your conversations.
+It is important to be aware of what you are saying, and, more important, why you are saying it.

 2. Expand your vocabulary.
-An extensive vocabulary allows you to be more precise, and precision allows you to better convey what you mean in a short span.
+An extensive vocabulary allows us to be more precise, and precision allows us to better convey what we mean in a short span.

 5. Converse more with loved ones.
-The people who really matter in your life—your friends, family, and love ones—deserve quality conversation from you.
-By ridding yourself of the aforementioned unnecessary conversations, you can allocate more time to converse with your loved ones and establish deeper connections.
+The people who really matter in your life—your friends, family, and loved ones—deserve quality conversation from you.
+By ridding yourself of unnecessary conversations, you can allocate more time to converse with your loved ones and establish deeper connections.

 7. Ask and listen.
 An easy way to be an engaged listener is to ask and listen.
-This allows you to actively participate in the listening process by asking interesting questions and allowing the other person to respond uninterrupted (N.B.
-The quality of your questions is paramount here).
+This allows you to actively participate in the listening process by asking interesting questions and allowing the other person to respond uninterrupted.

 Read this essay and 150 others in our new book, Essential.